Best Kids Tablets to Buy Now

 Amazon just updated the Fire HD 10 with a new kids edition version that's got all the family-friendly perks (kid-friendly case, warranty, FaceTime Unlimited, etc), plus a USB-C port for charging. its Fire 7 and Fire 7 Kids Edition tablets, which are still cheap ($49 and $99, respectively), but now offer twice as much storage as before, as well as an improved Alexa (and less battery life).
-If you're interested in getting an iPad, here's our breakdown of the iPadOS as well as our full hands-on review.
-Also, keep an eye out on the five possible iPads that Apple may launch this year.
-But what do you do when your kid outgrows their tablet?
-Check out our list of best Chromebooks, best sub-$500 laptops and best sub-$300 laptops.
+Once you pick out a tablet, be sure to pick up a tablet case as well.
+And when your kid outgrows their tablet, check out our list of best Chromebooks, best laptops under $500 and best laptops under $300.

 Here are the best kids tablets.

 Amazon Fire HD 8 Kids Edition

 The best tablet for children used to be the Fire 7 Kids Edition, but its new 8-inch sibling just swooped in and stole our attention away.
 Not only does it offer the same bumper and two-year no-questions-asked warranty as its smaller counterpart, but its battery lasts more than 5 hours longer.
 It also boasts a brighter screen and more responsive performance.